-In an ideal world, it’s better to try on your dream bouldering shoes on before you buy them.
-This allows you to try on various sizes and models before you hand over your hard earned cash.
+In an ideal world, it’s better to try on your dream bouldering shoes before you buy them.
+This allows you to try on various sizes and models before you hand over your hard-earned cash.

-However, for many of us this is unrealistic.
-Even if you live near an outdoor retailers, very few offer the selection of amazing shoes can find online.
-Prices are almost always cheaper online, and you don’t need me to tell you how great nex day delivery is.
+However, for many of us, this is unrealistic.
+Even if you live near an outdoor retailer, very few offer the selection of amazing shoes can find online.
+Prices are almost always cheaper online and you don’t need me to tell you how great next-day delivery is.